-Investment Terms You Should Know
+Investment Terms Everyone Should Know

 Types of Investments

-- Common Stock: A share of common stock represents ownership in a legally formed corporation.
+A share of common stock represents ownership in a legally formed corporation.
 For most companies, there is a single class of stock that represents the entire company.
 Literally, when you own a share of common stock, you own a piece of a corporation.
 However, some companies have multiple classes of stock, including dual classes of stock.
 Often, one class of the stock will have more voting rights than another class of the stock.
 Owners of common stock are entitled to their proportionate share of a company's earnings, if any, some of which may be distributed as cash dividends.

-- Preferred Stock: Preferred stock is a class of ownership of a company that allows shareholders to get a larger dividend, and that dividend is often guaranteed.
+Preferred stock is a class of ownership of a company that allows shareholders to get a larger dividend, and that dividend is often guaranteed.
 Holders of preferred stock do not have voting rights, but can receive special status if a company is going into insolvency.
 For example, if a company is liquidating and must pay off its creditors, preferred stock shareholders must be paid before common shareholders.

-- Bonds: In simple terms, a bond is like a loan.
+In simple terms, a bond is like a loan.
 When you buy a bond, you are usually agreeing to borrow money from a government or a company.
 Typically, the bond issuer promises to repay the entire principal loan amount on a future day, known as the maturity date, and pay interest income in the meantime based upon a coupon rate.

 There are many types of bonds including those issued by governments, such as Treasury bonds, and tax-free municipal bonds.
 These bonds are often used to fund government operations and capital projects.
 There are also corporate bonds, which help companies fund their operations and invest in themselves.
 There are also savings bonds such as the Series EE savings bond and the Series I savings bond.
-There are investment grade bonds, the highest being AAA rated bonds, and, on the opposite end of the spectrum, junk bonds.
+There are investment grade bonds, the highest being AAA-rated bonds, and, on the opposite end of the spectrum, junk bonds.

 Real estate is tangible property, such as land or buildings, that the owner can use or allow others to use in exchange for a payment known as rent.
 When you own a house, you own real estate.
 When you own a plot of land, you own real estate.